 Then there’s the issue of lactose intolerance.
 A significant number of adults have problems breaking down lactose, a natural sugar in milk.
 When lactose intolerant people drink milk or eat dairy products they experience gas, bloating and cramping.

 Some people aren’t aware they’re lactose intolerant because they have mild symptoms they attribute to “indigestion.”
 Try eliminating dairy milk and see if your tummy problems go away.

 Downsides of Drinking Non-Dairy Milk

 There are some drawbacks to drinking non-dairy milk too.
-A significant number of non-dairy milk options contain a thickening agent called carrageenan.
-Although carrageenan is derived naturally from seaweed, research in animals shows it causes intestinal inflammation in animals and may increase the risk for colon cancer.
+A significant number of non-dairy milks contain a thickening agent called carrageenan.
+Although carrageenan is derived naturally from seaweed, research in animals show it causes intestinal inflammation in animals and may increase the risk for colon cancer.
 If you have inflammatory bowel disease, avoid carrageenan in any form.

 What’s our go-to milk alternative?
 We use unsweetened almond milk made by Whole Foods (Whole Foods 365).
 It’s free of carrageenan.
 To our delight, we found unsweetened cashew milk without carrageenan at our local co-op.
 It’s called So Delicious Cashew Milk beverage and has only 35 calories per serving and 1 gram of carbs.
 We plan on using both.

 Dairy vs Non-Dairy Milk: Pros and Cons of Popular Milk Alternatives

 If you’re looking for a low-calorie milk alternative, unsweetened almond, cashew or coconut milk are good options.
 Just to be clear, we’re not talking about the high-calorie coconut milk you buy in cans.
 Canned coconut milk is very high in calories and fat.
 The coconut milk we’re referring to comes in cardboard packages and is a coconut milk beverage.